-There are many reasons why a record isn’t in the market data.
+There are many reasons why a record isn’t in the market data:

 - In addition, there may be the way that the physician or facility submits their claims.
-The two most common are:
+The most common are:

 - Claims data is collected at the NPI level and based on the address for billing, which is not always the same as the treatment office location(s).
 For example: a facility may have been around for years, but the facility use an off-site billing office (and a different NPI) for their claims, rather than the NPI on the registry.

 - Not every practitioner has a NPI.
 Physician's Assistants (PAs) and Nurse Practitioners (NPs) often bill under a supervising MD.
 It’s possible that the MD listed as the attending physician on the claim vs the PA/NP.